Vina Muliana

 Vina Andhiani Muliana (born 19 January 1994) is an Indonesian content creator and employee of a state-owned enterprise.
-Vina, who was the winner of Abang None Jakarta in 2014, pursues her professional career as an employee at Mining Industry Indonesia while pursuing a career as a content creator on TikTok since 2021 with content discussing career and employment issues.
+Muliana, who was the winner of Abang None Jakarta in 2014, pursues her professional career as an employee at Mining Industry Indonesia while pursuing a career as a content creator on TikTok since 2021 with content discussing career and employment issues.
 She is an awardee of the TikTok Indonesia Awards 2021 in the “Best of Learning & Education” category.

 Life

 Vina Andhiani Muliana was born on 19 January 1994.
 She is the eldest of two children, from the couple Mulyadiana and Noerlaila Andhayani.
 She has a younger sister named Karina Muliana.
 Vina has Betawi ancestry from her mother and Sundanese ancestry from her father.

-Vina decided to wear hijab in 2007.
+Muliana decided to wear hijab in 2007.
 It began with her commitment that if she could go to school in Jakarta, she would wear the hijab.
 Previously she always followed her father to move from job to job, so she got bored and decided to go to school in Jakarta.
 When she made the vow, she felt that wearing hijab could be safer.
 Since she had never lived in Jakarta for long periods of time, she sees Jakarta as a metropolitan city so she needs to fortify herself and chooses to wear hijab.

-Vina married Mohamad Fidelio Omar Bestari who works as a financial planner on 5 October 2019.
+Muliana married Mohamad Fidelio Omar Bestari who works as a financial planner on 5 October 2019.